Sleek, fun, and affordable — three ways to describe the new 2017 Mazda CX-5.

 Mazda’s hot crossover may be a blast to drive, but lacking practicality would hinder its appeal and push consumers away.
 Thankfully for you, we can attest to its willingness to please.

 The CX-5’s new interior is designed to offer more convenience to busy families.
 For starters, kiddos and grownups alike will find up to four USB charging ports in the Grand Touring model.
 The redesigned backseat offers two reclining settings, and when folded flat it creates a completely flat cargo floor, unlike the previous model.

-Nearly 31 cubit feet of cargo space are available when in normal use, and nearly 60 cubit feet with the rear seats folded.
+Nearly 31 cubic feet of cargo space is available when in normal use, and nearly 60 cubic feet with the rear seats folded.
 In our experience, that’s more than enough to haul soccer gear, a toddler bike, a large cooler, lawn chairs, etc.

 We know it’s a blast to drive and it can carry the entire family, but will your body pay the ultimate price at the end of the day?
 No.

 At the end of our weeklong test of the Mazda CX-5, I had to drive 350 miles north to the great state of Wisconsin.
 This allowed me to appreciate the refinements made to the 2017 model, beginning with the driver-centric cockpit.
 Every control is within the reach of the driver and passenger, and the iconic Mazda single center knob makes controlling the infotainment system a breeze while driving.

 All seats are extremely well padded and offer enough support for short and long trips alike.
 Furthermore, the rear center console features climate vents and additional power outlets.

 Unfortunately, we noticed the lack of a cell-phone-specific cubby up front.
 The cupholders are pushed pretty far back, and the small cubby above the shifter won’t hold a phone upright.